SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### Over-specialization and Over-generalization

-Explanation-based chunking was pursued to address the main limitation of traditional chunk- ing:over-specialized rules that were very specific and could not be applied to many other situations.
+Explanation-based chunking was pursued to address the main limitation of traditional chunking: over-specialized rules that were very specific and could not be applied to many other situations.
 Specifically, EBC’s identity-based variablization and constraint tracking/enforcement has eliminated the core source of this issue.

-The nature of EBC’s algorithm does add two new situations in which rules may become over- specialized.
+The nature of EBC’s algorithm does add two new situations in which rules may become over-specialized.
 Section 4.6.16 discusses how variables used in certain RHS functions need to be literalized to maintain correctness, which can cause overspecialization.
 Section 4.6.7 discusses how testing or augmenting a previous result creates non-operational rules that require repair, a process which may